dotCMS/core/hotfix_tracking.md

 90. https://github.com/dotCMS/core/issues/20416 : Add a header if there is a matching vanity url

 91. https://github.com/dotCMS/core/issues/20412 : Set Cache-control header based on HTMLPage cacheTTL

+92. https://github.com/dotCMS/core/issues/20405 : URL field values are not included in Pages exported from Content->Search